 Approach 1: Recursive Depth-First Search with Backtracking (O(n) time, O(h) space)

-Approach 2: Iterative Depth-First Search with Stack (O(n) time, O(h) space)
+Approach 2: Iterative DFS with Stack (O(n) time, O(h) space)

-Recommended for interviews: Recursive DFS with backtracking is the solution most interviewers expect.
-It clearly shows your understanding of tree traversal, path tracking, and state rollback.
-The iterative stack version demonstrates deeper control over recursion mechanics, but the recursive version is usually cleaner and faster to implement during interviews.
+Recommended for interviews: Recursive DFS with backtracking is the expected solution.
+Interviewers want to see that you can track a path, update a running sum, and undo state changes when returning from recursion.
+The iterative stack version demonstrates deeper understanding of DFS mechanics, but the recursive version is usually faster to implement and easier to reason about during an interview.

 | Approach | Time | Space | When to Use |